-For the 2014 financial year, the Members of the Supervisory Board received remuneration totalling € 550,000 in accordance with the resolution of the Annual General Meeting.
-This amount included: € 70,000 for the Chairman of the Supervisory Board, € 60,000 each for the Deputy Chairmen of the Supervisory Board, € 50,000 each for the other members of the Supervisory Board.
-Depending on the duration of the respective Supervisory Board Member's term, the remuneration for 2014 was paid on a pro rata basis or in its entirety.
+For the 2015 financial year, the members of the Supervisory Board received total remuneration of € 525,000 in accordance with the resolution of the Annual General Meeting.
+This amount included € 70,000 for the Chairman of the Supervisory Board, € 60,000 each for the Deputy Chairmen of the Supervisory Board and € 50,000 each for the other members of the Supervisory Board.
+Depending on the duration of the respective Supervisory Board member's term, the remuneration for 2015 was paid on a pro rata basis or in its entirety.

-Supervisory Board remuneration for the 2015 fiscal year was apportioned to individual Supervisory Board members as follows.
-The amounts provided are provisional amounts from the statement of financial position, subject to the approval of the Annual General Meeting 2016.
+Supervisory Board remuneration for the 2016 financial year was apportioned to individual Supervisory Board members as follows.
+The amounts stated are provisional amounts from the statement of financial position, subject to the approval of the Annual General Meeting 2017.
 Attendance fees were not paid.
-Depending on the duration of the respective Supervisory Board mandate, the provision for 2015 was booked on a pro rata basis or in its entirety.
+Depending on the duration of the respective Supervisory Board mandate, the provision for the 2016 financial year was booked on a pro rata basis or in its entirety.